Updated 22nd May 2017

-Cycle routes pass through the heart of the city and along the River Ouse, giving access to some of the city’s most attractive landmarks and extending out in to the surrounding countryside.
+Cycling to York College Leaflet - Cycle routes pass through the heart of the city and along the River Ouse, giving access to some of the city’s most attractive landmarks and extending out in to the surrounding countryside.

 For a comprehensive guide to the city’s cycle routes and facilities including contacts for all the cycle shops, pick up a copy of the latest cycle route map from the college InfoZone.

 On and off-road routes provide a safe environment for cycling.
 Facilities for cyclists within the city include high quality cycle parking, combined cycling/pedestrian routes, signalled crossings, advanced stop lines at traffic signals.
 If you need confidence building to ride in traffic, qualified council cycle trainers can provide one to one support - ask for details.